UN: Ebola outbreak is worrying but not a global emergency

 To warrant being declared a global emergency, an outbreak must be "an extraordinary event" that might cross borders, requiring a coordinated response.
 WHO has previously made such pronouncements for epidemics including Zika in the Americas in 2016, Ebola in West Africa in 2014 and the swine flu pandemic in 2009.

+Congo's health minister, Oly Ilunga, told The Associated Press the country welcomed WHO's decision, saying that "we are very satisfied with this news."
+He told the BBC ahead of the meeting that his country didn't want the declaration, saying that "I think the situation is quite under control."

-Last week, Congo's health minister said the majority of cases were not previously identified contacts of other Ebola patients, meaning officials aren't able to easily track where the virus is spreading.
+Last week, Ilunga said the majority of cases were not previously identified contacts of other Ebola patients, meaning officials aren't able to easily track where the virus is spreading.
 It said these patients' links to Ebola "were only identified after profound investigation."
 Most of the newly confirmed cases have been in Beni, where there has sometimes been violent resistance to outbreak responders.

 Earlier this month new measures were introduced in Beni, including authorization for health teams to call on security forces during safe burials and criminal sanctions against those who hide suspected cases or don't send them to Ebola clinics.